ybch14/ybch14.github.io/README.md

-# The main page of Chen Yubo‘s technical blog.
+# The main page of Chen Yubo‘s technology blog.

 This blog contains some of the notes I've taken when reading papers, books or something else.